 The Precinct + Lawn Stand Reserved Seat: A combination of the Lawn Grandstand and The Precinct offers a wide range of viewing and social options for those who like to get out and explore for the day.

 Saintly Place Reserved Seat: For those who don’t wish to chance it with the weather, Saintly Place is an indoor, air-conditioned viewing area set behind glass.
 Located under the Lawn Stand, patrons may be required to stand in order to view the racing action.

 Hospitality Packages: The Victoria Racing Club (VRC) offer a wide variety of hospitality packages that can be viewed in their 2016 Melbourne Cup Carnival Corporate Hospitality ebrochure.

 What time does the Melbourne Cup start?
-The 2019 Melbourne Cup will be run on Tuesday, 5 November, and we detail the schedule of the day, the race times for Flemington races and who will be singing the national anthem this year.
+The 2021 Melbourne Cup will be run on Tuesday, November 2, at 3:00pm.
+We detail the schedule of the day, the race times for Flemington races and who will be singing the national anthem this year.

 It is not only the Melbourne Cup, however, that represents the afternoon’s racing entertainment.
 A total of 10 races are contested during the day, featuring two Group 3 contests and a whole host of other handicap and listed races.

 The opening race on Melbourne Cup Day is held at around 10.40am AEST with the finale at 5.15pm.
 The showpiece race itself, the Melbourne Cup, is contested traditionally at 3.00pm.